 B. YSM Finance will:

-1. For clinical trials, review the Non-Sponsored Receivables Aging by Cost Center – Yale report to confirm that there are no open invoices; Confirm that the income and expenses justify the residual balance for Clinical Trial awards.
+1. For Industry Clinical Trials (FD29), review the Non-Sponsored Receivables Aging by Cost Center – Yale report to confirm that there are no open invoices.
+Confirm that the income and expenses justify the residual balance for Industry Clinical Trial award.
 It is imperative that PI salary representing commensurate effort is charged to the award.
 The department should attach the PI’s payroll costing detail for the full period of the award to ensure effort is properly accounted for.

-2. Transfer the residual balance to the account provided by the DBO once it has been determined by YSM that the transfer is appropriate.
+2. Transfer the residual balance to the account provided by the DBO or Business Support Unit once it has been determined by YSM that the transfer is appropriate.